$6,295 | Completing Grades 9–12

 We head back to Old San Juan for one more day in the city.
 We explore the historic Castillo San Felipe del Morro, then finish the day with a salsa dancing class that gets everyone moving.

-Day 13: Final Banquet & Reflection
+Day 13: Pterocarpus Forest Hike, Beach, and Final Banquet

 Day 14: Homeward Bound